ambrop72/aprinter/README.md

     calculate a new plan every LookaheadCommitCount commands.
 Effectively, this allows increasing the lookahead count without an asymptotic increase of processing time, only limited by the available RAM.
   * Homing using min- or max-endstops.
 Can home multiple axes in parallel.
-  * Heater control using PID or on-off control.
-The thermistor tables need to be generated with a Python script.
+  * Heater control using PID.
+There are no thermistor tables, you simply configure the thermistor parameters.
     Each heater is configured with a Safe temperature range; aheater is turned off in case its temperature goes beyound the safe range.
   * Fan control (any number of fans).